golden-layout/golden-layout/README.md

 An application can use multiple methods of binding components for different component types.
 Whenever a component needs to be bound, Golden Layout will try to bind in the following order:
 1. First check if its type has been registered.
 If so, it will bind using that registration.
 1. Check whether there is a `bindComponentEvent` handler.
-If so, this event will be used to bind the it as a virtual component.
+If so, this event will be used to bind it as a virtual component.
 1. Check whether there is a `getComponentEvent` handler.
-If so, this  event will be used to bind the the component statically within the Golden Layout DOM.
+If so, this  event will be used to bind the component statically within the Golden Layout DOM.
 This method is deprecated.
 1. If none of the above, then an exception will be raised.

 #### VirtualLayout class